PannenetsF/TQT/README.md

 ### TQT.function

 `function` is a re-impletement of `torch.nn.modules`.
-Besides all the args used in the original function, a quantilized function get 2 kind of optional arguments: `bit_width` and `retrain`.
+Besides all the args used in the original function, a quantized function get 2 kind of optional arguments: `bit_width` and `retrain`.

 `bit_width` has 2 type: weight/bias or activation.